Skip to the main navigationSkip to the content

 Jessie Bennett audio transcript (MS Word)

 Jessie Bennett was recorded for the Oral History Program by Jean Magdulski in 2002.
-The full interview can be listened to in the Australian Prime Ministers Centre.
-Please contact the Centre prior to your visit and quote the reference number OHI 36.
+The full interview is not currently available online but is available upon request at the Museum of Australian Democracy.
+Please contact the museum prior to your visit and quote the reference number OHI 36.

 Wallace Brown